actions/runner-images/help/CreateImageAndAzureResources.md

 ### Additional
 #### User variables
-Packer template includes `variables` section that contains user variables that are used in image generation.
+The Packer template includes `variables` section containing user variables used in image generation.
 Each variable is defined as a key/value strings.
 User variables can be passed to packer via predefined environment variables, or as direct arguments, in case if packer started manually.

 - `client_id` - The application ID of the AAD Service Principal.
 Requires `client_secret`.
 - `object_id` - The object ID for the AAD SP.
 Will be derived from the oAuth token if empty.